brouhaha/elf-clock/README.md

 If you have an Elf with some other clock frequency, there will be greater error in the timekeeping.
 C'est la vie.

-The program occupies 252 bytes out of the 256 bytes of memory of an unexpanded Elf, and uses an additional 2 bytes for the stack, so there are only 2 bytes to spare.
+The program occupies 254 bytes out of the 256 bytes of memory of an unexpanded Elf, with the remaining 2 bytes used for the stack.

 This has been tested on a Netronics ELF II, and on the EMMA 02 emulator.